Durham Pistol & Rifle Club |

 2 |

-If you ever searched the internet and dreamed of traveling to another state for professional firearms instruction from one of the premier firearms training academies, you will find this training from Steve McDaniel to be extremely cost effective.
+If you ever searched the internet and dreamed of traveling to another state for professional firearms instruction from one of the premier firearms training academies, you will find this training from Steve McDaniel to be extremely cost effective by comparison.
+There are no discounts available for taking more than one class nor for having multiple trainees from the same family.

 Course Location: